notedit/rtp-streamer/README.md

-# rtprecorder
+# rtpstreamer
-nodejs rtp recorder
+nodejs rtp streamer

 it is used to record webrtc stream.